mckennapsean/dissertation/content/03-framework.md

 <!-- \sm{TODO check with table vs figure caption differences in template?} -->

-## Effective Design Methods

-We can use the framing of a design activity to find effective methods for visualization design.
+We can use the framing of a design activity to help novice visualization designers find effective design methods.
 We define effectiveness here as a reflection in two parts: short-term and long-term.
-In the short-term, an effective design method must successfully achieve the desired artifact for the design activity --- we argue that this completed artifact is one way to validate a design method.
+In the short-term, an effective design method must successfully achieve the desired visualization artifact for the design activity --- we argue that this completed artifact is one way to validate a design method.
 The long-term effectiveness of a method can be established when the method is used within the development of a deployed visualization tool: one that is evaluated with, and given to, real end users.
-Thus, we can determine if a design method was effective within a project by reflecting on these two questions:
+Thus, we can determine if a design method was effective within a visualization project by reflecting on these two questions:

-1. Did you achieve your desired artifacts?
+1. Did you achieve your desired visualization artifacts?
-1. Did you deploy a tool to users as a result of this method?
+1. Did you successfully deploy a visualization tool to users as a result of this method?